Common Sports Injuries

 Anti-inflammatory drugs may be prescribed to relieve the inflammation and ease the pain, or a cortisone injection may be necessary.

-Trigger finger occasionally needs surgery when everything else has been tried, but your doctor may use a needle (under local anaesthetic) and be able to release the locked finger before having to go forward with surgery.
+Trigger finger occasionally needs surgery when everything else has been tried, but your doctor may use a needle (under local anesthetic) and be able to release the locked finger before having to go forward with surgery.

 PREVENTION